spatialos/gdk-for-unity/docs/content/build.md

 ### Building the bridge and launch configuration of your workers

-To build the bridge and launch configurations for each of your [server-workers](https://docs.improbable.io/reference/latest/shared/glossary#server-worker) and [client-workers](https://docs.improbable.io/reference/latest/shared/glossary#client-worker), you can either:
+The [bridge](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration#worker-bridge-configuration) and [launch](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration#worker-launch-configuration) confgurations are pre-configued for you.
+You only need to build them.
+You do this for each of your [server-workers](https://docs.improbable.io/reference/latest/shared/glossary#server-worker) and [client-workers](https://docs.improbable.io/reference/latest/shared/glossary#client-worker).
+To do this you can either:

 * With your project open in the Unity Editor, select **SpatialOS** > **Build worker configs**.